Subchapter 5. Electrical Safety Orders

 Group Operation.
 The essentially simultaneous operation of all poles of a multi-pole switching device by one operating mechanism.

 Guarded.
-Covered, shielded, fenced, enclosed, or otherwise protected by means of suitable covers or casings, barriers, rails or screens, mats, or platforms intended to prevent or impede the approach of persons or objects to a point of danger.
+Covered, shielded, fenced, enclosed, or otherwise protected by means of suitable covers, casings, barriers, rails, screens, mats, or platforms to remove the likelihood of approach to a point of danger or contact by persons or objects.

 High Voltage.
 A sustained voltage of more than 600 volts.
 (See Voltage.)